An occasional blog

 If you want to directly contact me related to something you’ve seen on the Ubuntu Forums, and want to keep it out of the public gaze, please use the PM or email options on my profile.
 On the other hand, if you want to notify the forum staff about a particular post that’s problematic, use the “Report post” feature of the forum software.

 Whatever you do, don’t send an email to firstname.lastname@example.org.
-I haven’t used that email address for year, and if your email makes it past the spam filters, you’ll probably be referred back to this blog.
-Neither should you use email@example.com – most of the emails that arrive there these days is spam.
+I haven’t used that email address for a while, and if your email makes it past the spam filters, you’ll probably be referred back to this blog.
+Neither should you use email@example.com or firstname.lastname@example.org – most of the emails that arrive there these days is spam.

 September 7, 2017Posted by on